Abibubble/ms4-lead-shot-hazard/README.md

 * [Stack Overflow](https://stackoverflow.com/) has been used to help with deciphering the django error codes.
 * [Chris Anstey](https://github.com/ansteychris), a Digital Experience Lead at Google, for the discussion we had about Lighthouse vs WebPageTest.
 * I followed [this video from JustDjango](https://www.youtube.com/watch?v=NG48CLLsb1A) to add the Google social login functionality.
+* [Dave Horrocks](https://github.com/DaveyJH) helped me with working out the logic and syntax for the Songkick API data.

 ### Content